-Vitamin B12.
+Vitamin B12 can help maintain energy levels and health.
+Many foods are fortified with this such as breakfast cereals, and yeast extract; other foods that naturally contain B12 include animal foods such as fish, lean meat, eggs, milk, milk-based products, and poultry.
 Most people get vitamin B12 by eating animal products, such as eggs and dairy products.
 If you use dairy alternatives like soya milk, look for ones with added B12.

 Iron.
 You should be able to get all the iron you need from your daily diet as it is found in red meat, pulses and beans, eggs, wholegrain products, nuts and seeds, green leafy vegetables, dried fruit and fortified cereals.
-Eating plenty of fruits and vegetables rich in vitamin C helps iron absorption e.g. citrus fruits, strawberries, green leafy vegetables and peppers.
+Eating plenty of fruits and vegetables rich in vitamin C helps iron absorption, for example citrus fruits, strawberries, green leafy vegetables and peppers.